Mano River Region

-After the wars ended young people had to return to these border communities where there are few opportunities for skills development, training and employment.
+After the wars ended, young people had to return to these border communities where there are few opportunities for skills development, training and employment.
 Disenfranchised young people – considered a root cause of previous conflicts – still face serious social, economic and political exclusion.

-Border officials lack supervision and work in very challenging environments with inadequate equipment or facilities to influence effective services.
-As explored in Talking Borders, some officials resort to corrupt practices, extortion and harassment of travellers, especially females and youth who go across the border on a daily basis to earn a living through trade.
+Border officials lack supervision and work in very challenging environments with inadequate equipment or facilities to deliver effective services.
+As explored in Talking Borders, some officials resort to corrupt practices, extortion and the harassment of travellers, especially females and youth who go across the border on a daily basis to earn a living through trade.

 The situation is precarious, especially given widespread perceptions that previous wars in this region started from the border areas.